-This project involves the upskilling of nine refractionists from five teaching hospitals in Myanmar to diagnose and treat patients with ophthalmic diseases.
-The refractionists are spending one week in every month from July 2017 to June 2018 at Yangon Eye Hospital where they are receiving lectures and spending time in the clinic with Sight For All's team of optometry Visionaries.
+This project, now in its second year, involves the upskilling of nine refractionists from five teaching hospitals in Myanmar to diagnose and treat patients with ophthalmic diseases.
+The refractionists are spending one week in every month from July 2017 to June 2019 at Yangon Eye Hospital where they are receiving lectures and spending time in the clinic with Sight For All's team of optometry Visionaries.

 The teaching curriculum for this project has been developed by Sight For All and Yangon Eye Hospital, with support from the Brien Holden Vision Institute.
-So far, six of the twelve teaching trips have taken place.
-With each week of teaching, the project is building the capacity of the five teaching institutions and is ultimately having a profound impact on the country’s eye health.
+The focus of year 1 of teaching has been based on theoretical teaching with the second year focusing on the development of further practical skills. practical The project is ultimately building the capacity of the five teaching institutions and having a profound impact on the country’s eye health.

 In the long term, the nine refractionists will go on to train their colleagues at their own teaching hospitals, thereby allowing vital sustainability of the project.